gandhi56/gandhi56.github.io/md/cmput382/lec.md

   * it's possible that each warp executes until it needs to wait for data (from device memory or a previous operation) then another warp gets scheduled
   * **Important:** knowing the number of threads in a warp becomes important to maximize performance of the program.
 Performance may be lost otherwise:
     * in the kernel invocation, <<< blocks, threads >>>, try to choose a number of threads that divides evenly with the number of threads in a warp (usually a multiple of 32).
 If you don't, you end up launching a block that contains inactive threads.
     * in your kernel, try to have each thread follow the same code path.
-Otherwise warp divergence can occur.
+Otherwise **warp divergence** can occur.
 This happens because the GPU has to run the entire warp through each of the divergent code paths.
     * in your kernel, try to have each thread in a warp load and store data in specific patterns.
 For instance, have the threads in a warp access consecutive 32-bit words in global memory.
   * ALUs (cores), load/store units (LD/ST) and Special Function Units (SFU) are pipelined units.
 They keep the results of many computations or operations at the same time, in various stages of completion.
   * So, in one cycle they can accept a new operation and provide the results of another operation that was started a long time ago (~20 cycles for the ALUs).
     * So, a single SM has resources for processing 48*20 cycles = 960 ALU operations at the same time, which is 960 / 32 threads = 30 warps.
-  * In addition, it can process LD/ST operations and SFU operations at whatever their latency and throughput are.
+    * In addition, it can process LD/ST operations and SFU operations at their latency and throughput are.
   * Warp schedulers can schedule 2 * 32 threads per warp = 64 threads to the pipeline per cycle.
   * At any given cycle, the warp schedulers try to "pair up" two warps to schedule, to maximize SM utilization.
 These warps can be either from different blocks or different places in the same block.
   * Warps that are executing instructions for which there are fewer than 32 resources, must be issued multiple times for all threads to be serviced.